Kulturkampf: Anti-Polish aspect of Kulturkampf

+In other countries

-Kulturkampf in Austria
+Austria

 The Kulturkampf in Austria has roots dating back to the 18th century.
 Emperor Joseph II launched a religious policy (later called "Josephinism") that advocated the supremacy of the state in religious matters.
 This resulted in far-reaching state control over the Catholic Church, including the reorganization of dioceses, the regulation of the number of masses, the transfer of many schools into government hands, state-controlled seminaries, and the limitation of the number of clerics and the dissolution of numerous monasteries.
 Protests of Pope Pius VI, and even his visit to Vienna in 1782, were to no avail.
 In the Concordat of 1855, which was the culmination of Catholic influence in Austria, many of the Catholic Church's previous rights that had been taken away under Joseph II were restored (marriage, partial control of censorship, elementary and secondary education, full control of the clergy and religious funds).
 In 1868 and 1869, after sanctioning from the December constitution, Emperor Francis Joseph's newly appointed cabinet undid parts of the Concordat by way of several liberal reforms.
 These reforms are referred to as the May Laws.
 Against strong protests from the Catholic Church, the laws of 25 May 1868 and 14 May 1869 restored civil marriage, passed primary and secondary education into government hands, installed interconfessional schools, and regulated interconfessional relations (for example, mixed marriages and children's rights to choose their faith).

 In a secret consistory, Pope Pius IX condemned the constitution of 1867 and the May Laws as leges abominabiles.
-In a pastoral letter dated 7 September 1868, bishop Franz-Josef Rudigier called for resistance to these May Laws.
-However, the letter was confiscated, and Rudigier had to appear before court on 5 June 1869.
+In a pastoral letter dated 7 September 1868, bishop Franz-Josef Rudigier called for resistance to these May Laws; however, the letter was confiscated, and Rudigier had to appear before the court on 5 June 1869.
 This event led to the first-ever public demonstrations by the Catholic population.
 On 12 July 1869, the bishop was sentenced to a jail term of two weeks, but he was later pardoned by the emperor.
 The May Laws provoked a serious conflict between state and church.
 After the promulgation of papal infallibility in 1870, Austria abrogated the Concordat of 1855 and abolished it entirely in 1874.
-In May 1874, the Religious Act was officially recognized.
+In May 1874, the Religious Act was officially recognised.

+Switzerland

+In Switzerland, the Kulturkampf (represented as the "Investiture Controversy of the 19th century" by historian Peter Stadler) was a period of intense religious and political confrontation.
+It was a struggle between political liberalism and anticlerical radicalism on one side, and the Catholic Church and political Catholicism on the other.
+The conflict was part of a broader European process of secularisation and modernisation, as the new nation-state sought to emancipate itself from centuries-old ties between the Church and political power.